- Female sterilization is a permanent contraceptive.

 Female sterilization can be done in an operating room or in a medical office depending on the type of procedure.
 It can be done while you are sleeping or while you are awake.
 If awake, you will be given numbing medicine so you don’t feel too uncomfortable.
 Depending on the type of method you choose to have, you could either have a small incision or cut in your abdomen (belly) or the procedure can be done vaginally (without any incisions or cuts).

 The fallopian tubes are cut and tied, removed, stitched with suture material, or burned.
-The fallopian tubes can also be entirely removed.
+The fallopian tubes can also be entirely removed; this is called salpingectomy (sal·pin·gec·to·my)

-B. Minilaparotomy: This procedure is also done in an operating room with general or local anesthesia (numbing medicine) usually within 1-2 days after a woman has a baby.
+- Minilaparotomy (mini·lap·a·rot·o·my): This procedure is also done in an operating room with general or local anesthesia (numbing medicine) usually within 1-2 days after an individual gives birth.

 Are there any risks or complications with female sterilization?

-Complications are rare and are usually from general anesthesia and not the procedure.
-Women who have other medical conditions that make surgery risky should have a thoughtful discussion with their health care provider about the procedure.
+Complications are rare and are usually from general anesthesia or surgery.
+Individuals who have other medical conditions that make surgery risky should have a thoughtful discussion with their health care provider about the procedure.
 There is a low risk of hurting the bowel, bladder or major blood vessel.
 If an electric current is used to destroy the fallopian tubes, there is a low risk of burning the skin and/or bowel or other internal organs.
 Other complications include bleeding and infection.
 The chance of becoming pregnant after being sterilized is rare.
-However, if pregnancy occurs, a woman is more likely to have a tubal or ectopic pregnancy (this means that the pregnancy is in her fallopian tube instead of in her uterus, which can be dangerous).
+However, if pregnancy occurs, an individual is more likely to have a tubal or ectopic pregnancy (this means that the pregnancy is in their fallopian tube instead of in their uterus, which can be dangerous).

 What should I expect after the laparoscopic surgery?